top of page

 What is Obsessive-Compulsive Disorder?

-Obsessive-Compulsive Disorder (OCD) is a form of anxiety disorder involving the experience of obsessions, leading to compulsions.
-Obsessions are unwanted repeated and intrusive thoughts, urges, or worries that cause distress.
-The presence of these obsessions leads to compulsions, which are repeated actions or activities carried out with the aim of reducing the anxiety caused by the obsessions.
+OCD is a chronic mental health condition which affects millions of people worldwide.
+OCD is a form of anxiety disorder involving the experience of obsessions, leading to compulsions.
+Compulsions are repeated actions or activities carried out to reduce the anxiety caused by the obsessions.

 OCD can have an extreme effect on your life.
 Without treatment, you can be left feeling alone, distressed and overpowered by your obsessions and compulsions.
 It may be that the frequency and repetitive nature of your OCD interferes with you carrying out simple tasks.